hsing101/hsing101/README.md

 **Welcome to my GitHub profile!**

 ## 🚀 About Me
-My name is **Harmanjeet Singh** and I’m pursuing a **Bachelor of Applied Science in Computer Engineering (Minor in Data Science)** at the **University of British Columbia**, graduating in **May 2027**.
+My name is **Harmanjeet Singh** and I’m pursuing a **Bachelor of Applied Science in Computer Engineering (Minor in Data Science)** at the **University of British Columbia**.
 I am passionate about **software development, robotics, AI/ML, and embedded systems**, and I aim to build impactful solutions at the intersection of technology and real-world problems.

 **Currently I am:**
 - 🗺️ Working as a **Data Annotator** at **DataForce by TransPerfect**, enhancing AI models for speech, vision, and NLP